Deploy at outbreak speed. Scale to thousands. Proven in the field.

 Built for the global regulatory stack, including national data sovereignty

-Full regulatory compliance across all jurisdictions: FDA 21 CFR Part 11, ICH E6(R2/R3), EU Annex 11, HIPAA, GDPR, and ISO 27001.
-Multi-region hosting keeps health data within borders when required by national health authorities.
-Castor implements regional isolation controls that prevent data from being hosted outside the designated area, ensuring medical research data is stored exclusively in the country chosen by the global health organization.
+Full regulatory compliance across all jurisdictions: FDA 21 CFR Part 11, ICH E6 (R2/R3), EU Annex 11, HIPAA, GDPR, ISO 27001, and GCP, with multi-region hosting that keeps health data within borders when required by national health authorities.
+Castor implements controls to support data sovereignty: the system prevents accidental or deliberate hosting outside the designated area through regional isolation, ensuring medical research data is stored exclusively in the country chosen by the global health organization.
+Castor offers local data hosting in regions including Australia, helping global sponsors meet data-residency requirements.
 For WHO-affiliated programs, national health authority studies, and multi-country research with cross-border data flow restrictions, this is a structural necessity, not an add-on.
-Castor’s platform maintains greater than 99.9% historic mean uptime and has captured 830 million+ data points to date, providing the reliability and audit trail depth that emergency and outbreak response programs require.
-This approach to real-world evidence generation at population scale is possible because the infrastructure is designed for it from the ground up.
+Castor’s platform maintains greater than 99.9% historic mean uptime and has captured 830 million+ data points across studies in 160+ countries, providing the reliability and audit trail depth that emergency and outbreak response programs require.

 When it mattered most, global health ran on Castor